30 Hour Course

 Course ID: UUBXU-U-00014-18-S, UUBXU-T-00003-17-S, UUBXU-U-00016-18-S,UUBXU-U-00019-18-S, UUBXU-U-00015-18-S, UUBXU-U-00021-18-S,UUBXU-U-00017-18-S, UUBXU-U-00018-18-S, UUBXU-E-00001-17-S

 Approved By: Internal Revenue Service (IRS)

-This 30-hour course will provide Oregon real estate licensees with all of the continuing education necessary for license renewal, including ethics.
+This 30-hour course will provide Oregon tax preparers and tax consultants with all of the continuing education necessary for license renewal, including ethics.

 The course will begin by reviewing the federal filing requirements for taxes.
 Topics we'll cover here include who is required to file, how to select the correct form, how to file for an extension, and how to handle things like identity theft and mistakes on returns.
 After that, we'll cover the parameters of federal filing status, and discussing the qualifications required for each type of status.